oracle/docker-images/OracleWebLogic/dockerfiles/14.1.1.0/README.md

         LICENSE UPL 1.0

-        Copyright (c) 2014-2019 Oracle and/or its affiliates.
-All rights reserved.
+        Copyright (c) 2014, 2020, Oracle and/or its affiliates

 **IMPORTANT:** The resulting images will have a single server domain (Administration Server only), by default.